Chapter 7

 Road transport overtook the energy industry as the largest sector of emissions in 2015 and, until COVID, emissions were showing little sign of reducing.
 COVID-related changes caused a temporary drop of more than 20% in emissions.152 In 2019 – the last pre-COVID-19 year – 64% of road transport emissions came from cars.

-There are three million road vehicles in Scotland, each doing an average of 10,000 miles per year, and creating a total of around 10 MtCO2e per year.
+There are 3 million road vehicles in Scotland, each doing an average of 10,000 miles per year, and creating a total of around 10 MtCO2e per year.
 The majority source, cars, have an average age of 8 years.
 This helps explain why technical innovation is relatively slow in driving change.

 The Scottish Government is doing a lot to promote electric vehicles.
 They are clearly a part of the solution, but still create congestion and air pollution (from tyre and brake dust), continue car-based planning and do nothing to contribute to the Scottish Government commitment to reducing car-km by 20% by 2030.
 Design of access and charging infrastructure for EVs needs to include the participation of disabled people’s organisations.